 From stress relief to neuron production, brahmi tea protects your brain.
 Your risk for neurodegenerative diseases, like Alzheimer’s and dementia, will decrease.7 It can even make age-related cognitive decline take a backseat.8

 Of course, you can’t just depend on brahmi herb tea.
-Regular exercise, healthy eating, and mental activities can all work to protect the brain.9
+It can serve as a complement to regular exercise, healthy eating, and mental activities.9

 6. Boosts Immune System